-The ICRC opened a fully-fledged delegation in Haiti in 2004.
-It responds to acute humanitarian situations in prisons and supports national authorities in improving respect for judicial guarantees.
-It seeks to mitigate the effects of social unrest throughout the country and in violence-prone shanty towns in Port-au-Prince.
+The ICRC opened a fully fledged delegation in Haiti in 2004.
+It responds to acute humanitarian situations in prisons and supports national authorities in improving conditions of detention and respect for judicial guarantees.
+It seeks to mitigate the effects of social unrest throughout the country and in violence-prone neighbourhoods in Portau-Prince.
 It also supports security forces in integrating human rights norms applicable to the use of force into their doctrine, training and operations.
-With other Movement partners, the ICRC helps strengthen the emergency response capacity of the National Society.
+With other Movement partners, the ICRC helps strengthen the emergency response capacity of the Haitian National Red Cross Society.